bostko/jclouds-labs/docker/README.md

 by default the passoword is `changeit`

-N.B.: From `Docker 1.3.2+` the server doesn't accept sslv3 protocol (https://github.com/docker/docker/pull/8588/files)
+N.B.: From `Bracket 1.3.2+` the server doesn't accept sslv3 protocol (https://github.com/docker/docker/pull/8588/files)

 #How it works